Same-Writer/multi-site-scraper/README_AGENT.md

 2. **Only perform additional actions** after requesting approval from the human developer
 3. **Do not make assumptions** about what additional work might be needed
 4. **Stick to your assigned scope** to prevent scope creep and unintended changes

+### Mock Scraper Maintenance and Testing
+1. **Mirror Real Scraper Design**: The mock scraper (`src/scrapers/MockScraper.js`) should always mirror the design and functionality of implemented scrapers as closely as possible.
+When making changes to the base scraper or any site-specific scraper, ensure corresponding updates are made to the mock scraper to maintain consistency.

+2. **Use for Engine Testing**: The mock scraper serves as a test layer to verify any changes made to the core engine systems.
+Before deploying changes to production, test them with the mock scraper to ensure:
+   - Notification logic works correctly
+   - Change detection functions as expected
+   - CSV export functionality remains intact
+   - Error handling is properly implemented

+3. **Update Test Scripts**: When adding new features or modifying existing ones, update the test scripts (`src/test-mock-scraper.js` and `src/test-notifications.js`) to verify the new functionality works with the mock scraper.

+4. **Maintain Configuration Consistency**: Keep the mock scraper configuration (`sites/mock-scraper.json`) aligned with real scraper configurations.
+This ensures the mock scraper accurately simulates real-world scenarios.

+5. **Verify All Notification Types**: Use the mock scraper to test all notification types:
+   - New listings (`isNew` flag)
+   - Price drops (`hasPriceDrop` flag with proper change detection)
+   - Keyword matches (`isKeywordMatch` flag)

+6. **Run Tests Regularly**: Regularly run `node src/test-notifications.js` to verify that all notification triggers are working correctly after making changes to the system.

+7. **Document Changes**: When making changes to the mock scraper or its supporting systems, document these changes in the "Mock Scraper for Notification Testing" section of this document, following the same format as previous updates.

 ---